orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

     ./testValidator (Saxon-EE/C only)

  #### Mac OS: Saxon-HE/C, Saxon-PE/C and Saxon-EE/C: ####
 To install any of the Saxon/C releases on the Mac OS system, unzip the self-contained file libsaxon-EDITION-mac-setup-v#.#.#.zip

 The first step is to copy the library libsaxonEDITION.dylib and the rt directories to a your install location.
 The C/C++ interface by default assumes the library files and directories are installed in the directory '/usr/local/lib'.
 The location of the Saxon/C library can be set using the SAXONC_HOME environment variable.
+The privileges of the folders and files may need adjusting after copying everything if you encounter permission issues.

     cd libsaxon-HEC-mac-setup-v1.2.0/
     sudo cp libsaxonhec.dylib /usr/local/lib/.
     sudo cp -r rt /usr/local/lib/.

 The DYLD_LIBRARY_PATH environment variable must be set as follows:

     export JET_HOME=/usr/local/lib/rt
-    export DYLD_LIBRARY_PATH=$JET_HOME/lib/lib/jetvm:$DYLD_LIBRARY_PATH
+    export DYLD_LIBRARY_PATH=$JET_HOME/lib/jetvm:$DYLD_LIBRARY_PATH

 Example of running the C++ test file:

     cd samples/cppTests/